-I am an enthusiast of all things human, health and movement.
+I am an enthusiast of all things health, happiness and movement.

 I am also an earth-child from a farm in The Middle of Nowhere.
 My second name is Nomvula – The One Who Brings the Rain – because it rained for days when I was born (this is a bigger deal in the Karoo I assure you!).
 I think it’s safe to say my upbringing was fairly unconventional, and even though I am now a big-city girl, my early days shaped me into a gentle-natured person with an adventurous spirit.

 Caring for others has always been the most prominent theme in my life.
 It is also what has carried me through to the career I am pursuing today.
 I am a self-proclaimed nerd and have dedicated myself to a life-long pursuit of knowledge and self-improvement, both personally and professionally.
 More importantly, however, I strive to treat you with the same compassion, respect and care that I would my closest friends and family.